Research and development of carbonization processes and biochar application

 Analysis and application optimization of carbonisates / biochar

-• Analysis and quality assessment of carbonates
+• Analysis and quality assessment of biochar

 • Preparation and refinement of carbonates into products with specific properties based on defined parameters